kat-lego/Project-3/README.md

 * [MySql](https://tutorials.ubuntu.com/tutorial/install-and-configure-apache#0)

 ## Installation
 To install our plugin, first you need to clone this repo either with git clone or the download option that is available on github.

-## User Instructions
-If your somehow figured how to install the whole thing with out the instruction.
-Im sure you'll are smart enough to figure out how to use this.

 * option 1(Recommended):
 ```